 Do you suffer from tiredness, bloating and fatigue?
 Do you want to lose weight to fit into the clothing that fit just a little while ago?
 Perhaps you’re wanting to increase your sports performance, whether at amateur or professional level.
 Or just to have a lifestyle overhall and an improved relationship with food.
 I can help you out with all of the above, and more.

-I am on the expert panel of the Healthy Food Guide magazine and writes monthly features and blogs for them.
+I am on the expert panel of the Healthy Food Guide magazine and write monthly features and blogs for them.
 I also writes for many other consumer and trade press, both in print and online.
 I am a media spokesperson for the British Dietetic Association and has been on live news programs, as well as radio, in this capacity.
 I enjoy speaking and am regularly asked to speak at various events, and is excited to have been invited to the House of Lords to speak in June.

 I am the consultant dietitian for a NHS severe eating disorders team and also the lead dietitian at Weight Loss Surgery Kent.
-I featured on a television documentary on bariatric surgery, “Eating for Two”, in which she was the lead dietitian.
+I featured on a television documentary on bariatric surgery, “Eating for Two”, in which I was the lead dietitian.

 I have a balanced approach to nutrition, I do not believe in “quick fixes” and I really believe that being healthy and living a healthy, balanced lifestyle, in terms of nutrition, exercise and mental wellbeing, is key to happiness.